Walking the length of Britain

 ‘Consider our landscape and the creations it supports, our vital codependency; a bond hidden until its absence is felt.’

-Spring was on the mind of the makers we visited.
+Spring was on the mind of makers we visited.
 For many, their work is governed by the pace of the seasons; the wool in the fields, the withies in their orchards, the rushes by the rivers.
 Patience is required.
 Creation by hand works on a timeframe that supports the natural ecosystem.
 It shows the important and tangible connection we share with the living world, despite now being radical by today’s standards of production.

 It is this connection that explains our appreciation for a straight line drawn by hand.
 The imperfection is human.
 Maybe we see a little bit of ourselves in handmade objects.
 In all the workshops we visited there was spirit carried over from maker to object, their work had life.
 The same way watching a bird make a nest, a rabbit a warren, or a tree and its carefully constructed roots.